Little House On The Ferry is a summer retreat composed of a group of cabins designed by GO Logic in Vinalhaven, Maine, USA.

 The small cabins, built utilizing cross-laminated timber panels (CLTs), hover on piers above a former quarry.
 Floors, walls, and roofs are constructed of cross-laminated timber milled from black spruce and pre-cut to size.
 This system minimized work on the fragile site, as pieces easily could be assembled in place.

-This construction approach has minimized the impact of the building construction on the delicate recovering vegetation in the quarry.
+This summer retreat approach has minimized the impact of the building construction on the delicate recovering vegetation in the quarry.
 The cabins are comprised of a living and dining cabin and two separate sleeping cabins, each with a bedroom and bathroom.
 Together, this small cluster creates a series of intimate and private spaces with strong visual connections to the landscape.

 Project architect: GO Logic – Riley Prat